Dolomites Rifugio Guide: Mountain Huts, Booking, & Packing Tips for 2025

 1. Book Directly

-2. Use a Platform
+2. Use a Booking Platform

-When to book a rifugio:
+When to Book:

 Deciding where to stay depends on your planned route.
+There are so many different routes.

 It’s a good idea to spread out a map and plan thoroughly.
 If you’re trekking the AV1 or AV2, it’s wise to research which Rifugios meet your requirements.

+That’s why I opted for a booking agency to handle my accommodations.
 Bookatrekking is a solid option; they offer budget-friendly choices that cater to your needs, and their customer service is commendable.

 Sleeping Arrangements